 What If I Missed the Universal Pre-K Registration Deadline?

 In the NYC public school system, pre-kindergarten is available for all 4-year-olds.
-All New York City families with children born in 2016 are eligible to participate in Pre-K for All for the 2020-2021 school year.
+All New York City families with children born in 2018 are eligible to participate in Pre-K for All for the 2022-2023 school year.
+A limited number of 3-K spots are also available through the NYC public school system for children born in 2019 for 2022-2023.

-In general, NYC Pre-K for All programs run from September to June, five days a week.
-Most Pre-K programs run on a full day schedule (6 hours and 20 minutes).
+In general, NYC Pre-K for All and 3-K for All programs run from September to June, five days a week.
+Most Pre-K and 3-K programs run on a full day schedule (6 hours and 20 minutes).

 When applying, you can list up to 12 programs in your district and you should list the programs in order of preference (top choice first).
 In determining your child’s placement, seat availability and admissions priorities play a part in matching you to your highest possible choice.

 If you do not receive a place at one of your selections, your child will be seated in the closest program to your address that has availability.
-Offers of placement are sent to applying families in May.
+Offers of Pre-K For All placement were sent to families in May.
+Families will be notified of 3K For All placement in the coming weeks.

 The DOE maintains waitlists for programs that have more applicants than available seats.
 If you do not receive your top choice, you are automatically added to the waitlist for all programs you placed higher on your application than your placement offer.
 A program will contact you directly if a seat opens from the waitlist.